The Social Map tool provides you the ability to create captivating, customisable maps for collecting location-based feedback from your participants.

 7. To save your Form click "Save Form" and you can continue to edit the Social Map.

-The Marker Category is now a required element in the Social Map it can help categorise the data you are collecting in your engagement.
+The Marker Category is now a required element for both the Map Posts and Information Markers, it can help categorise the data you are collecting in your engagement.
 In addition, create a richer mapping experience and facilitate the analysis of feedback.

 Categories allows your participants to choose from your pre-defined list (i.e. Issues, Ideas, Opportunities, etc) to classify their contributions as well as cater your form questions to the category they selected.
 You can link different forms to different Marker Categories.